authapon/moocrypt/README.md

 # moocrypt
 Encrypt all file in folder

-*This project is under experiment and development - not ready to use !!!*
+*This project is made for personal used, you may take it by your own risk*

 **Example Usage: **